-AI for accounting firms: what saves time, what is risk
+AI for accounting firms: what saves time and what is risk

 Direct answer

-AI for accounting firms: what the tools actually do, where compliance risk sits, and which applications have proven ROI in 2026.
+AI for accounting firms: which tools cut admin time, where compliance risk sits, and which applications return value fastest in 2026.

 Where accounting firms actually lose time